 The Semester in Rome Program provides an opportunity to spend a semester in residence at Geneva College's center in Rome.
 Participants complete a core Humanities course (9 credit hours), taught by a Geneva faculty member, that explores history, visual art, literature, music, and philosophy using the rich Italian context as its foundation.
 The interdisciplinary course integrates field trips to sites throughout Italy with readings, lectures, and seminars.
-Students also complete a course in Italian language and culture (4 credit hours), a course in the resident faculty member's field of specialty (3 credit hours), and a book discussion (1 credit hour).
+Students also complete a course in Italian language and culture (3 credit hours), a course in the resident faculty member's field of specialty (3 credit hours), and a book discussion (1 credit hour).
 Participants may choose to take part in opportunities for ministry and service in Rome as well as to travel throughout Europe when class is not in session.
 Prerequisite: Invitation to the Humanities (HUM 103).
-Contact the Crossroads Office for additional information and application materials.